 Since 2012, I have been refining my approach and position in contemporary art, which has been developed in The Netherlands and influenced by my Western Australian upbringing.
-My approach to my projects is 1) often outside the exhibitions space, 2) multi-disciplinary, with 3) long-term research and development phases.
 In my curatorial practice, I am committed to engender moments and spaces where intergenerational audiences can come together with art, the various ways such encounters come about, and how temporary communities arise from such a meeting.
 To clarify, I am defining community as the entanglement of voices that constitute ever-changing spaces of gathering and momentary encounter.
 I approach the concept of community as one that momentarily emerges within an exhibition context (for example) is continuously fluctuating and redefining itself.
 The community that I describe may emerge as the assembly of beings, things, and ideas within the artwork, the exhibition, the talk, the walk, the dinner, the excursion, or online and out of sight among others.
 This has led me to develop a curatorial voice that intertwines the group exhibition format with a strong emphasis on event-based programming and working within diverse organisational contexts from the Biennale to glasshouse, from the observatory to artist-run space.

 On view now: Lexicon of Infinite Movement, co-curated by Eloise and Suzanne Wallinga with artworks by Charlotte Posenenske, Ruth Buchanan and Yeb Wiersma at Kröller-Müller Museum, Otterlo, The Netherlands.
 Opening 18 May 2019.